broadinstitute/wot/docs/cli_documentation.md

 of consecutive timepoints.
 These maps can then be translated to any format you find convenient with the [convert_matrix tool](#matrix_file).

-Additionally, a file `tmaps.yml` is generated, containing the configuration for the computed transport maps.
-You can later use this file with other commands.

 <table class="table table-hover" style="display: table">
   <thead class="thead-light">